29 Essential Tips for Travelling to Fiji With Children© Tourism Fiji

 © Pixabay

 While your kids are bound to learn a lot about Fiji from the amazing kids’ clubs, get them excited for their trip away by educating them on Fiji before you go!
-Use a map and show them where you’re all going to go and tell them some fun facts from our Fun Facts About Fiji for Kids!
+Use a map and show them where you’re all visiting and pull out some trivia from our Fun Facts About Fiji for Kids.

-For those travelling with a baby, make sure you book a bassinet seat!
-These seats usually have extra space for a provided aeroplane bassinet (otherwise known as a cot, basket or skycot) but they are limited and need to be booked in advance.
-Once your baby’s had a peaceful sleep on the flight, you’ll be glad you asked!
+For those travelling with a baby, book a bassinet seat!
+These seats usually have extra space for a provided aeroplane bassinet (a cot, basket or skycot), but they are limited and must be booked in advance.
+Once your baby has had a peaceful sleep on the flight, you’ll be glad you asked!

 © William Whyte on Flickr

-From the dry airline cabin air to the hot weather in Fiji, staying hydrated is essential to keeping everyone healthy in Fiji.
-It’s likely that everyone in the family will need to drink a lot more water than what they usually do at home so keep that in mind.
-The water quality is good in main cities and resorts around Fiji, but always ask if you are unsure.
+From the dry airline cabin air to the hot weather in Fiji, staying hydrated is essential to keeping everyone healthy.
+It’s likely that everyone in the family will need to drink a lot more water than they usually do at home, so keep that in mind.
+The water quality is good in the main cities and resorts around Fiji, but always ask if you are unsure.
 If you are exploring some of the more remote islands, make sure you take bottled water, boil the water before drinking or use a Lifestraw Filter Bottle.
+For more details, check out Is the Water Safe to Drink in Fiji?

 © Pxhere